Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Method

-One of our hypotheses is that increasing the search space of the sparsity mask via Sparse-IFT can make training more efficient.
-Results from past work support this hypothesis.~\citet{ramanujan2020s} demonstrate that the odds of finding a lottery ticket in a randomly initialized network increase with the width of a network.~\citet{liu2022unreasonable} and~\citet{stosic2021search} show that increasing the search space by increasing width or depth improves accuracy.
-In our work, we define the cardinality of a search space as the number of weights a sparse training method can explore.
-Table~\ref{tab:nature_of_sift_transformations} characterizes the cardinality of search space for each member of the Sparse-IFT family.
-The search space for Sparse Wide, Sparse Parallel, and Sparse Factorized transformations increase proportional to the width scaling factor, number of parallel branches, and size of intermediate hidden dimension, respectively.
-Sparse Doped transformation splits its computational FLOPs between low-rank factorization and unstructured sparse weight matrix.
-The size of the unstructured weight matrix is invariant to sparsity; thus cardinality of search space for this transformation is constant.
+\paragraph{Cardinality of Search Space} Increasing the sparsity mask search space with Sparse-IFT is anticipated to enhance training efficiency, as indicated by prior works~\citep{ramanujan2020s, liu2022unreasonable, stosic2021search}.
+The likelihood of finding a lottery ticket in a randomly initialized network increases with network width~\citep{ramanujan2020s}.
+Both \citet{liu2022the} and \citet{stosic2021search} show that expanding the search space through increased width or depth improves accuracy.
+The search space cardinality, defined as the weights a sparse training method can explore, is detailed in Table~\ref{tab:nature_of_sift_transformations}.
+Sparse Wide, Sparse Parallel, and Sparse Factorized scale with width, parallel branches, and hidden dimension size, respectively.
+Sparse Doped maintains a constant search space by allocating FLOPs between a low-rank and an unstructured sparse weight matrix.
+Therefore, DST becomes crucial for effectively traversing this larger parameter subspace, as discussed in Section~\ref{sec:dst}.